International Internal Audit Awareness Month

 Don’t Fight Next-Gen Change

-As this PwC report shows, audit precision and flexibility – in fact the whole internal audit profession – hinges on Next-Gen skills development:
+As this PwC report shows, audit precision and flexibility—in fact, the whole internal audit profession—hinder Next-Gen skill development:

-This Internal Audit Awareness Month, organisations should cater for digital change by making sure each Internal Auditor (and, to be frank, External Auditors too) is a pioneer, not a follower, of digital transformation strategies.
+This Internal Audit Awareness Month, organisations should prepare for digital change by ensuring that each internal auditor (and, to be frank, external auditors, too) is a pioneer, not a follower, of digital transformation strategies.

 International Internal Audit Awareness Month 2023